 - I am Level 2 trained in Gottman Method Therapy for Couples Counseling.
 This method is evidence and research based on over 40 years of research of what makes relationships work.
 The skills I teach my couples have proven effectiveness.

 - I use assessments and materials from Gottman Method Therapy, including Gottman’s Relationship Check-up.
 I’m also certified in Prepare Enrich for those seeking pre-marital counseling and am able to work with couples from a standard approach, a biblical approach, or a catholic approach.

 I also really enjoy providing therapy to other therapists.

-I am comfortable integrating spirituality or faith based discussion during our sessions if that is something you are seeking and am also able to work with those who may be navigating a twin flame journey.
+I am also able to integrate spirituality or faith based discussion during our sessions if that is something you are seeking and am also able to work with those who may be navigating a twin flame journey.

 Don’t hesitate to take the steps for the relationship and life that you want!
 We can also schedule a 15 minute phone consultation to make sure I am the right fit for your therapy needs.
 Schedule an appointment with me today!